Green River/Lodore Canyon Trip Details

-Lodging in Vernal is good at the Microtel Inn and Suites (435/781-8141); if you mention you are an ARTA guest you should receive a special discounted room rate.
-A few minutes away in downtown Vernal are the Holiday Inn Express and the Springhill Suites.
+Lodging in Vernal is good and convenient at the Dinosaur Inn (435-315-0123).
+A few minutes away are the Holiday Inn Express and the Springhill Suites.
 Camping is available in Dinosaur National Monument, 30 minutes from Vernal; campsites in Split Mountain or Green River Campgrounds can be reserved through www.recreation.gov.

 What we provide:

-- Transportation from the Microtel in Vernal to the river and back
+- Transportation from Split Mountain Boat Ramp to the river

 - All meals from lunch on the first day through lunch on the last day